daremes/au-plugin-template/README.md

 ## Next Steps

-- Integrate parameter smoothing/modulation.
+- Add modulation sources/LFOs for the new cosmic parameters.
-- Extend the grain engine with reverse grains or random pitch jitter controls.
+- Experiment with additional grain envelope shapes or spectral shapers.
-- Add preset browser and randomizer for fast experimentation.
+- Introduce a preset browser and snapshot morphing for live performance.

 Contributions, forks, and wild sonic experiments are welcome!